Skip to main content

 Tip: Because of its small size, you definitely want to make a reservation online (reservations are no longer taken by phone).
 Be sure to check for weekly specials and ask about glow bowling.

-Find it: 3806 N. 26th St., Tacoma
+Location: 3806 N. 26th St., Tacoma

 Shake Shake Shake, Tacoma

 This hamburger-and-shake place in Tacoma’s Stadium neighborhood has a super-cool interior — imagine the Jetsons opening a diner — but it’s the tasty burgers and real ice cream shakes that will keep you coming back.
-Try one of their inventive flavors, such as the Tiger Stripe, made with the area’s most famous confection: Almond Roca.
+Try one of their inventive flavors, such as the Tiger, made with the area’s most famous confection: Almond Roca.
 The straightforward menu also offers hot dogs.

-Find it: 124 N. Tacoma Ave., Tacoma
+Location: 124 N. Tacoma Ave., Tacoma

-The goods at Shake Shake Shake
+The goods at Shake Shake Shake.

 Dorky’s Arcade, Tacoma